Griffiths Park Upgrade

 Thanks for all your efforts.

-ryanremery over 2 years ago
+ryanremery about 3 years ago

 The play space needs to be separated from the informal dog exercise area absolutely.
 Im not sure what is proposed will be sufficient.
 Unfortunately a minority of dog owners do not clean up faeces, do not respect leash / non-leash areas and can’t control their dogs.
 It detracts from experience unfortunately.